 · Society must not cause me discomfort, and it’s terrible when I’m uncomfortable.

-Using an REBT approach to psychotherapy addresses how thoughts and feelings interplay, and how they impact behavior.
+Using an REBT approach to psychotherapy addresses how beliefs and feelings interplay, and how they impact behavior.
 Stress or aggression management, relational functioning, and the processing of traumatic experiences are some examples of what this sort of therapy is designed to treat.

 In my clinical practice, and with life coaching, I work with adult individuals.
 As well, it is worth noting that each REBT-trained clinician may practice this modality differently, as my style may not reflect that of other REBT practitioners or the Albert Ellis Institute as a whole.

-More about the REBT method.
+More about the REBT method